Installation scenarios

 Terminal server

 Szenario: The application shall run centrally on a terminal server and from there be available to all users.
-This variant is particularly suitable for connecting employees outside the internal network, e.g. with a VPN over the Internet.
+This variant is particularly suitable for connecting users outside the internal network, e.g. with a VPN over the Internet.

 Separate data storage